Besiki Luka Kutateladze

 Jurist Degree, Kutaisi State University, Republic of Georgia (1999)

-Dr. Besiki Luka Kutateladze is an assistant professor in the Department of Criminal Justice.
+Dr. Besiki Luka Kutateladze is an assistant professor in the Department of Criminology and Criminal Justice.

 Dr. Kutateladze specializes in performance indicators and prosecutorial discretion.
 He is currently managing three large projects funded by the National Institute of Justice, the MacArthur Foundation, and the Koch Foundation.
 His research has been published in journals such as Criminology, Justice Quarterly, Cardozo Law Review, and Law & Human Behavior.